Alfresco/example-process-application/example-process-runtime-bundle-service/README.md

     alfresco/example-process-runtime-bundle-service
 ```

+Notes:

-Note: The above assumes that the running container has access to a valid license reachable at this location:
+* The above assumes that the running container has access to a valid license reachable at this location:
 `/root/.activiti/enterprise-license/activiti.lic`

 Otherwise for testing purpose, please add the following line to the Dockerfile: